Up (film series): Critical response and accolades

+Influence

-Influence on participants
+On participants

 Over the course of the project the programme has in varying degrees had a direct effect on the lives of its participants.
-The series participants often speak of the series having become popular enough that they were recognised in public.
+The series participants often speak of the series having become sufficiently popular that they were recognised in public.
 For instance, in 56 Up, Tony related an anecdote about giving a ride to Buzz Aldrin, and being surprised when a passerby asks him, not Aldrin, for an autograph.

-The participants' opinions regarding being involved in the series are often mentioned, and varied greatly among the participants.
+The participants' opinions regarding being involved in the series are often mentioned, and have varied greatly among the participants.
 John refers to the programme as a poison pill that he is subjected to every seven years, while Paul's wife credits the series for keeping their marriage together.
-Michael Apted has commented that one of the big surprises between filming 42 Up and 49 Up was the impact of reality television—i.e., that the subjects wanted to talk about their contribution to the series in the light of this genre.
+Apted commented that one of the big surprises between filming 42 Up and 49 Up was the impact of reality television—meaning that the subjects wanted to talk about their contribution to the series in the light of this genre.

-In addition, there have been instances of the interactions of participants being engineered by the programme's producers.
-For instance, Paul and Nick were flown back to England at Granada's expense for the filming of 35 Up and 42 Up respectively.
-In addition, Paul was flown back again for 49 Up and visited Symon; Symon and his wife were in turn flown to Australia to visit Paul in 63 Up.
-In addition, Bruce was affected by Neil's plight and offered him temporary shelter in his home shortly before 42 Up, allowing Neil time to get settled in London; despite Neil's eccentricities during his two-month stay, they clearly remained friends, with Neil later giving a reading at Bruce's wedding.
-In 56 Up, Suzy and Nick are interviewed together, having become friends due to their shared rural upbringing.
+There have also been instances of the interactions of participants being engineered by the programme's producers.
+Paul and Nick were flown back to England at Granada's expense for the filming of 35 Up and 42 Up respectively.
+Paul was flown back again for 49 Up and visited Symon.
+Symon and his wife were flown to Australia to visit Paul in 63 Up.

+Bruce was affected by Neil's plight and offered him temporary shelter in his home shortly before 42 Up, allowing Neil time to get settled in London.
+Despite Neil's eccentricities during his two-month stay, they clearly remained friends, with Neil later giving a reading at Bruce's wedding.
+In 56 Up, Suzy and Nick are interviewed together, having become friends owing to their shared rural upbringing.